Spbaehr/IoT49/doc/install.md

 ## 4) Flash the MicroPython Firmware to the ESP32

-Connect the ESP32 to the computer via USB.
+Make sure the ESP32 is **not connected to the computer**.
 At the command prompt type

 ```
 shell49